The restaurant industry's local lockdown initiatives

 While we encourage everyone who can to safely get out there and enjoy restaurants, we also have an opportunity to continue to support those specialist suppliers, both national and local, who pivoted their businesses to provide the public with doorstep meal kit deliveries of restaurant-quality fish, meats, cheeses or exciting new ingredients throughout the past year.
 Many of us – foodies and food producers, alike – are keen to keep that new relationship going.
 As restaurants reopen, we celebrate how the best lockdown initiatives have given us more choice, and explore why local is more important than ever.

 See how many of our restaurants have reinvented due to lockdown here.
+After, check out our guide to the UK’s best gastro pubs with rooms.

 As the UK reopens, many of us have already dined al fresco in a pub garden or on a restaurant terrace, reconnecting with family, friends and colleagues over a glass and – at last – a meal not cooked by ourselves.
 Perhaps, as you soaked up the atmosphere, you reflected on the seismic changes since we were last allowed to get together in a meaningful way.
 Much of it was positive: we had more time to be creative in our kitchens, experiment with new ingredients, develop new skills and experience high-quality dishes from chefs in the form of assemble-it-yourself restaurant meal kits.